 The command and response data may contain specific EAP method related data as an additional input/output parameter (e.g. gmt_unix_time for EAP-TLS implementations as defined in RFC 2716 [9]).

-Depending on the length of the EAP input data, the EAP Authenticate may be used with an EVEN or ODD INS code.
-In the latter case, the EAP input and response data shall be encapsulated in BER TLV data objects, as specified in TS 31.101 [2].
+The AUTHENTICATE command shall use ODD INS code only, the EAP input and response data shall be encapsulated in BER TLV data objects, as specified in TS 31.101 [2].